OpenPrinting/libcups/README.md

 The CUPS library (libcups) provides a common C API for HTTP/HTTPS and IPP communications on Unix®-like operating systems and Microsoft Windows®.
-It is used by many printing-related projects such as [CUPS][1] and [PAPPL][2].
+It is used by many printing-related projects such as [CUPS][CUPS] and [PAPPL][PAPPL].
 This project is part of OpenPrinting's CUPS 3.0 development, which will provide a 100% driverless printing system for Unix®-life operating systems.

 This version of the CUPS library removes all of the deprecated and obsolete APIs from CUPS 2.x and earlier and is *not* binary compatible with older releases.